 Subsets and the Bypass

 Sysudoku Basic is in every way the opposite of the number scan.
 It follows the advice of Wayne Gould, a well known Sudoku composer, who said, ”If you are writing too many pencil marks, it means you are not understanding how the puzzle works.”
-Sysudoku Basic is designed to find the most new clues with the least candidates.
-The number scan is a burdensome task to be completed before solving begins.
-In Basic, solving begins immediately.
+Sysudoku Basic is designed to find the more new clues with fewer candidates.
 Placements begin immediately.
 Clues are placed and candidates are removed throughout Basic.
-It’s just more fun.
+Less clutter and more fun.

 In this walkthrough snapshot, we are well underway in the bypass.
 There are four pencil marks so far.
 The subset is a naked pair 48.
 The subset of the box is also a subset in row 3, preventing 4 and 8 candidates in four cells.